AZHenley/knox/README.md

  - Allows whitespace between if and elseif blocks
  - Different type and struct syntax
  - Enum support
+ - Classes instead of structs
+ - Classes are pass-by-reference
+ - Constructors
+ - Explicit interfaces only
+ - No pointers
+ - All return values must be used or explicitly thrown away
+ - No goto

+_

  - Add assertions
  - Parameter generics?